 abs = 2-log I/I0 ∙100 = 2-log (%T)

-Absorbance measurements are frequently used to quantify an unknown sample’s concentration by exploiting the Beer-Lambert Law that describes how light is attenuated based on the materials it passes through.
+Absorbance measurements are frequently used to quantify an unknown sample’s concentration by exploiting the Beer-Lambert Law which describes how light is attenuated based on the materials it passes through.
 The transmittance, and therefore the absorbance, are directly proportional to a sample’s concentration, c, molar absorptivity, ε , and cuvette pathlength, l.

 The amount of light absorbed by the sample depends on the number of molecules interacted with.
 The more concentrated a sample is, the more molecules are present and the higher the absorbance.
 Likewise, the longer the pathlength of the cell, the greater the distance that the light travels through the sample, increasing the number of molecules interacted with and therefore the absorbance.
 To compare the absorbances of two solutions with either different concentrations or pathlengths, there needs to be a constant variable to normalize the data on.
 Additionally, to determine a sample’s concentration by measuring absorbance, the cell pathlength and the strength of the electronic transition of the chromophore must be known.
 This constant or the probability of the electronic transition occurring is the molar absorptivity.
-Since molecules have different electronic transitions of varying strengths, the molar absorptivity will vary depending on the transition being probed and is therefore wavelength dependent.
+Since molecules have different electronic transitions of varying strengths, the molar absorptivity will vary depending on the transition being probed and is, therefore, wavelength dependent.